Mission, Vision, Values & History

 Foundation & Enduring Vision

 When the foundation stone for Mary Immaculate College was laid in 1899, the intention was to provide an institution dedicated to the professional training of female teachers for the Catholic national school system.
-Today, with close to 5,000 young men and women enrolled at the College and participating in a multitude of academic programmes, MIC continues the embrace the founding vision of Catherine McAuley, who established the Catholic Sisters of Mercy as champions for the most marginalised in society with the conviction that education was essential to the quality of life to which all individuals should be entitled.
-These enduring values remain enshrined in the College Mission Statement as Mary Immaculate steers a new course in the 21st century.
+Today, with close to 5,000 young men and women enrolled at the College and participating in a multitude of academic programmes, MIC continues to embrace the founding vision of Catherine McAuley, who established the Catholic Sisters of Mercy as champions for the most marginalised in society with the conviction that education was essential to the quality of life to which all individuals should be entitled.
+These enduring values remain enshrined in the College Mission Statement as Mary Immaculate College steers a new course in the 21st century.